-• Payments in cash or cash equivalents, including gift certificates, gifts for personal benefit such as tickets to sporting or entertainment events and electronic items to healthcare professionals are prohibited, as are stand-alone entertainment or other leisure or social activities.

-- Items of medical utility which are of modest value (not exceeding MYR500 or approximately USD124) and are beneficial to the provision of medical services and for patient care are allowed. - Educational medical material such as journals, textbooks and models not exceeding a limit of MYR1000 (approximately USD248) are allowed.
-Although items of medical utility are appropriate, these items should not be offered on more than an occasional basis. - Inexpensive gifts as a cultural courtesy with a monetary limit of MYR100 (approximately USD25) may be given on an infrequent basis to healthcare professionals in acknowledgement of significant national, cultural or religious occasions. - Promotional aids (whether related to a particular product or of general utility) may be distributed provided it is of small value (not more than MYR100) and relevant to the practice of medicine or pharmacy, or for the benefit of patient care.
+- Payments in cash or cash equivalents, including gift certificates, gifts for personal benefit, such as tickets to sporting or entertainment events, and electronic items to healthcare professionals are prohibited, as are stand-alone entertainment or other leisure or social activities. - Items of medical utility that are of modest value (not exceeding MYR 500 or approximately USD 128) and beneficial to the provision of medical services and for patient care are allowed. - Educational medical material such as journals, textbooks and models not exceeding a limit of MYR 1,000 (approximately USD 255) are allowed.
+Although items of medical utility are appropriate, these items should not be offered on more than an occasional basis. - Inexpensive gifts as a cultural courtesy with a monetary limit of MYR 100 (approximately USD 26) may be given on an infrequent basis to healthcare professionals in acknowledgement of significant national, cultural or religious occasions. - Promotional aids (whether related to a particular product or of general utility) may be distributed, provided that it is of small value (not more than MYR 100) and relevant to the practice of medicine or pharmacy, or for the benefit of patient care.
 Promotional aids are items of insignificant and minimal value related to the work of the recipient healthcare professional.
 Examples of such items are pens, notepads and surgical gloves.
-Promotional items intended for the personal benefit of the healthcare professional such as music CDs, paintings or food baskets would not be acceptable under the codes.
+Promotional items intended for the personal benefit of the healthcare professional, such as music CDs, paintings or food baskets, would not be acceptable under the codes.

-Sponsorships/Donation
+Sponsorships/donations

-• Sponsorships for an association or organization's social events (such as annual dinner or family day) are generally not allowed.

-- Monetary donations to a hospital's social event are not allowed even if no promotional activities are carried out at the event. - Inappropriate financial benefits to healthcare professionals to influence them to prescribe pharmaceutical products must not be offered. - Support for charitable events organized by health societies or donations for charitable events where the proceeds benefit patients is allowed. - Corporate advertisements (but not product promotion) of pharmaceutical companies placed in souvenir programs of medical societies' social events is allowed. - Sponsorships for healthcare professionals to attend symposiums, congresses or other medical/healthcare or educational programs are permitted, provided that they are not conditional upon an obligation to prescribe and recommend any pharmaceutical product. - Subject to limited sponsorships for travel, meals, registration fee, accommodation and entertainment, no payments should be made to compensate the healthcare professional for time spent in attending the sponsored event/program or to cover the cost of an accompanying guest or spouse. - For overseas scientific meetings, sponsorship by pharmaceutical companies should be limited to basic economy travel (if travel time is less than six hours), meals, lodging and registration fee.
+- Sponsorships for an association's or organization's social events (such as annual dinner or family day) are generally not allowed. - Monetary donations to a hospital's social event are not allowed even if no promotional activities are carried out at the event. - Inappropriate financial benefits to healthcare professionals to influence them to prescribe pharmaceutical products must not be offered. - Support for charitable events organized by health societies or donations for charitable events where the proceeds benefit patients is allowed. - Sponsorships for healthcare professionals to attend symposiums, congresses or other medical/healthcare or educational programs are permitted, provided that they are not conditional upon an obligation to prescribe and recommend any pharmaceutical product. - Subject to limited sponsorships for travel, meals, registration fee, accommodation and entertainment, no payments should be made to compensate the healthcare professional for time spent in attending the sponsored event/program or to cover the cost of an accompanying guest or spouse. - For overseas scientific meetings, sponsorship by pharmaceutical companies should be limited to basic economy travel (if travel time is less than six hours), meals, lodging and registration fee.

-"Kind Discounts" to Healthcare Providers
+"Kind discounts" to healthcare providers

-• Kind discounts or gifts may include gift certificates, tickets to sporting events or concerts, travel vouchers or sponsorship for events (e.g., annual dinner).

-- Kind discounts provided to healthcare providers who have achieved the sales target set by the pharmaceutical company are strictly prohibited. - Kind discounts provided to healthcare providers who have agreed to purchase products from the pharmaceutical company are prohibited.
+- Kind discounts or gifts may include gift certificates, tickets to sporting events or concerts, travel vouchers or sponsorship for events (e.g., annual dinner). - Kind discounts provided to healthcare providers who have achieved the sales target set by the pharmaceutical company are strictly prohibited. - Kind discounts provided to healthcare providers who have agreed to purchase products from the pharmaceutical company are prohibited.

-Consequences of Breach
+Consequences of breach